 13:30 | Parallel discussions on introduced topics Plasma sources, diagnostics, modelling |

-16:00 | Summary and closing |
+16:00 | Closing |